-- Universally, pyramids are known for having a strong base supporting everything that sits atop, providing a sturdy hold on the ground.
+- Universally, pyramids have a strong base supporting everything that sits atop them, providing a sturdy hold on the ground.
 Looking at how Maslow developed his hierarchy of needs, it does serve as a cornerstone for many behavioral studies.

-- Non-negotiable needs are on the base since it provides the ultimate assurance for the fulfillment of the other needs once attended to faithfully.
+- Non-negotiable needs are on the base since it provides the ultimate assurance for fulfilling the other needs once attended to faithfully.

 The shapes and directions the pyramid represents.

 - How each stage of needs is presented in a pyramid captured many because of the intricate truth it represents.
-While our aspirations in life cannot be fulfilled by our spirit alone, it should remain balanced considering the basic needs.
-Hence, its allocation on the first level serving as a sturdy base.
+While our spirit’s aspirations cannot be fulfilled by our spirit alone, they should remain balanced considering the basic needs.
+Hence, its allocation on the first level serves as a sturdy base.

 - Subjectively, all humans possess a different learning curve.
 How we project our interpretation of a pyramid reflects how we prioritize.
 Ideally, following the pyramid is the way, but human personalities are always complex.
 But its imperfection creates waves of learning opportunities.

 - And when each person is regarded individually, their esteem needs become sturdy.
-There are tremendous results that root from this most, especially amongst patients who have stayed in the hospital because of chronic conditions.
+There are tremendous results that root from this, especially amongst patients who have stayed in the hospital because of chronic conditions.

 How is Maslow’s Hierarchy of Needs Helpful?